aljawaid/ApplicationBranding/README.md

-# ApplicationMetadata
+# ApplicationBranding

 #### _Plugin for [Kanboard](https://github.com/fguillot/kanboard "Kanboard - Kanban Project Management Software")_

-Use this plugin to rename your Kanboard application and update the site meta tags.
-When sharing the login page or public tasks, the meta information including and icons show nicely to give your interface a professional organised look.
+Rename and rebrand your installation of Kanboard to whatever you choose.
+By default, this plugin will rename your Kanboard to 'My Workspace' and add favicons and device logos in the metadata for a better user experience when sharing links.

 Features